 Think about how you can create your own Intellectual Property (IP).
 These assets will set you apart in the market.
 Share your interpretation of what's out there already.
 Add something new to the conversation.
 In doing this you establish yourself as a thought leader and create content around topics that people can find you for in the search engines.

-Where to start if you’re not a marketer?
-Simple, look at the related search terms in Google, use Google Trends, peoplealsoasked.com, Answerthepublic.com, Quora, Reddit.
+Where to start if you're not a marketer?
+Simply look at the related search terms in Google, and use Google Trends, peoplealsoasked.com, Answerthepublic.com, Quora, and Reddit.
 There is an almost endless source of places you can research this.
 These are just a few free suggestions.
 You are looking to find out what people are asking, and use this to create answers to their questions with content.
+There are wonderful paid tools that speed up the whole process and give you endless lists of high-traffic potential phrases and topics to create content around.
+My preferred tools of choice for this kind of keyword research are SEMrush and Ahrefs.

 Don't just limit your thinking to blog posts either, could you create a YouTube channel or a podcast?
 There are so many ways to get your voice out there.
 The most important is that you commit to getting yourself out there and then consistently create content that will be valuable to those you serve.